jimmyjon711/AT-Documentation/docs/afc-klipper-add-on/installation/install-menu.md

 #### `A. Toolhead Sensor Pin`

 === "Description"
     This option is used to select the pin that the toolhead sensor is connected to.
+This pin refers to the `pin_tool_start` pin (or the one before the extruder gears if you have both a pre- and post-gear sensor system).
 This should be input in the format of `mcu:pin` such as `nhk:gpio13` or `ebb:pa4`.
 Ensure that you use the proper pin for your specific system.
 A pull-up `^` may be required in front of the pin if you experience intermittent issues with the sensor.

 ???+ note
     This option will only appear if the `Toolhead sensor or Ramming` option is set to `Sensor`.